Atraxi-0/Atraxi/README.md

 # Atraxi
-Even if my life is a setting sun,<br> I will live my own splendor!
+Even if my life is a setting Sun,<br> I will live my own Splendor!